hackclub/design-system/docs/ThemeProvider.md

 # ThemeProvider

-The ThemeProvider component is a wrapper around the styled-components’ [ThemeProvider][sc-theme]
+The ThemeProvider component is a wrapper around the styled-components’ [ThemeProvider][1]

-Wrap the root of your application with the `ThemeProvider` component, which adds the Design System theme to context for use in styled-components and sets typographic defaults.
+Wrap the root of your application with the `ThemeProvider` component, which adds the Design System theme to context for use in styled-components and sets typographic defaults (including loading our webfont, Averta).
 This should only be included once in your application.

 ```jsx